Wednesday, 22 February 2017

 ‘These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.’

-This verse makes it clear that a key concern of the author of 1 John, probably the key concern, is to tell people that if they are believers in Jesus, then they have eternal life.
-I suggest that in the words from 5:1 that we are looking at, the author is doing precisely what he says his aim is in 5:13, and is doing no more than that.
+This verse makes it clear that a key concern of the author, John, probably the key concern, is to tell people that if they are believers in Jesus, then they have eternal life.
+I suggest that in the words from 5:1 that we are looking at, John is doing precisely what he says his aim is in 5:13, and that he is doing no more than that.

 In 1 John 5:1 he starts by referring to ‘everyone who believes that Jesus is the Messiah’.
 He is letting his readers know that he is thinking of people like them, since they believe that Jesus is the Messiah and obviously they know that they believe this.